tbenst/beaker-notebook/docs/environments/native_dev.md

 Running integration tests: (WARNING:  this will blow away your development Postgres database):

+To run all tests:

+    forego run make -C tests run

+To run only specific scenario (maybe just the 1 you are working on), first add the @failed tag above the scenario or feature you want to run, then

     cd tests/
     export HOST=127.0.0.1:9000

-Now, to run all tests:

-    npm start

-To run only specific scenario (maybe just the 1 you are working on), first add the @failed tag above the scenario or feature you want to run, then run

     npm run-script failures